 Figure 8.2.8.2-1: Handover Success, successful operation

+Conditional handover or DAPS handover

 The target NG-RAN node initiates the procedure by sending the HANDOVER SUCCESS message to the source NG-RAN node.

 If late data forwarding was configured for this UE, the source NG-RAN node shall start data forwarding using the tunnel information related to the global target cell ID provided in the HANDOVER SUCCESS message.